Process for Implementing Triggers and Timers

 This trigger links the UpdatePanel control to an event of a specified control.
 For example, you could trigger the update of the UpdatePanel when the OnClick event of a Button control is raised, or when the OnSelectedIndexChanged event occurs for a DropDownList control.

 This trigger works just like AsyncPostBackTrigger except that the targeted control will trigger a full-page postback instead of a partial-page postback.
-This is useful if you have a button in the
+This is useful if you have a button in the of an UpdatePanel control that you want to refresh the whole page instead of just the contents of the UpdatePanel control.

 To add a AsyncPostBackTrigger trigger to an UpdatePanel control: